-Roaring Fork Gay & Lesbian Community Fund Grantees
+Roaring Fork Gay & Lesbian Community Fund

-This year, the Roaring Fork Gay & Lesbian Community Fund supports the following organizations:
+The Roaring Fork Gay & Lesbian Community Fund supports the following organizations:

 One Colorado is a statewide advocacy organization dedicated to securing and protecting equality and opportunity for lesbian, gay, bisexual, and transgender (LGBT) Coloradans and their families.
 We work toward that goal by effectively advocating for LGBT Coloradans and their families and by lobbying the General Assembly, executive branch, and local governments on issues like safe schools, relationship recognition, and LGBT health and human services.
 Our vision is a fair and just Colorado. www.one-colorado.org